anjalit03/kids/README.md

 •	Single and Multiplayer Selection: This functionality allows users to select from following modes:
--	Single-player mode¬
+                                              -	Single-player mode
--	Multi-player mode¬¬¬
+                                              -	Multi-player mode

 •	Difficulty Level Selection: Using this feature users can select among various difficulty levels:
                                                         -	Easy
                                                         -	Intermediate
                                                         -	Difficult

 •	Round Tracking: This functionality helps to keep track of registered user’s rounds.